-This program does NOT fund:
+This program does not fund:

 - Projects where the applicant is applying on behalf of a duo, group, or organization.
 This program provides support for the professional and artistic development of an artist independent from their organizational identity.
 For example, a choreographer may apply for an independent study, but not to produce or stage a work marketed as a production of their dance company.

 How many Next Step Fund Grants may an individual receive?

-- Individuals may submit just one Next Step grant application per MRAC fiscal year (July 1 – June 30).
+- Individuals may submit one Next Step grant application per MRAC fiscal year (July 1 – June 30).

 Completing the Online Application Form

-TIP: The online application form allows you to periodically save your work.
+Tip: The online application form allows you to periodically save your work.
 Once saved, you may log off and return at a later time to complete the application.
 The “Save As Draft” button is located at the bottom of the form.